mykevin81/Server-Improvement/ipAddressUpdater/readme.md

 # IP Address Upater
 The purpose of this script is to update a home IP address to a google sheet to solve dynamic IP from ISP.
-And also I was bored.....
+And also, I was bored.....

 ## Install
-1. Make sure you're GO is up to date, this program requires version 1.8+ to run correctly
+1. Make sure your GO is up to date, this program requires version 1.8+ to run correctly
 2. Clone this repository in command line
 ```bash
 git clone https://github.com/mykevin81/Server-Improvement.git